How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 If that is not a community, a culture, a people – I don’t know what is.

 Towards the end of the sexually repressive 19th century, after hundreds of years in which queer sex was heavily criminalized, things began to change – if not for queer people, then for Western society at large.
-The rise of the middle class, the end of slavery in the United States, and the Women’s Suffrage Movement (among other things), lead to growing anxieties within white academic circles about the “degeneration” of the human race – specifically, the white race.
+The rise of the middle class, the end of slavery in the United States, and the Women’s Suffrage Movement (among other things), lead to growing fears within white academic circles about the “degeneration” of the human race – specifically, the white race.
+Thus, out of this hotbed of white supremacist and patriarchal anxiety, the pseudo-science of eugenics was born.

 The earliest psychologists called themselves “alienists.”
 Not because they studied aliens, har-de-har, but because their main interest was in studying those who were “alienated” from society.
 Naturally, the alienists found plenty of fertile ground (and deep pockets) amongst middle- and upper-class white queer people, many of whom were desperate to cure themselves of their “affliction.”